sqonk/phext-detach/docs/api/TaskMap.md

 ```php
 public function limit(int $limit) : sqonk\phext\detach\TaskMap
 ```
 Set the maximum number of tasks that may run concurrently.
 If the number is below 1 then no limit is applied and as many tasks as there are elements in the data array will be created spawned.

-The default is 0.
+NOTE that setting it to unlimited may have a detrimental affect on the performance of the code and the underlying system it is being run on.

 ------